TimLinCa/MoneyBook/README.md

 # Overview

-MoneyBook is a finance app which can link to your bank accounts to get account information such as balance, Liabilities, and etc. This app summary the
+MoneyBook is a finance app that can link to your bank accounts to retrieve information such as your balance and liabilities.
+This app summarizes all the information to provide users with insights.

 ## Step 1: Start Back-end Server